Johni0702/bobby/README.md

 ## License

-Bobby is provided under the terms of the GNU General Public License Version 3 or (at your option) any later version.
+Bobby is provided under the terms of the GNU Lesser General Public License Version 3 or (at your option) any later version.
-See LICENSE.md for the full license text.
+See LICENSE.md and LICENSE.LESSER.md for the full license text.